OnikenX/OnikenX/README.md

 ## About OnikenX 👋

 - I'm a C/C++, Java, Python and Bash programmer.
-- I'm confortabel and used to play with the terminal(bash and zsh) and Linux.
+- I'm comfortable and used to play with the terminal(bash and zsh) and Linux.

 ### Links